CloudNine Discovery Portal - CloudNine Review: How do I process eDiscovery raw (unprocessed) data to load into CloudNine Review?

 1. When Yes is selected, the default option is to inventory by file extension.
 While this is the quickest method for file type inventory, it may not be accurate as it relies solely on the file extension.

-2. Use Enhanced file type identification: Enabled, this will provide a more accurate method of file inventory.
-It looks at the unique signature (header) of the file to identify the file type as opposed to relying on the file extension.
-With this feature selected, inventory time will take longer but the results of the file-type inventory will be more accurate.
+2. Use Enhanced file type identification: This provides a more accurate file inventory method.
+It examines the file's unique header signature for accurate type identification, rather than relying on the file extension.
+With this feature selected, inventory time will take longer, but the results of the file-type inventory will be more accurate.

 FileFiltering